-It is estimated that the new Transfer Station will need to charge a minimum of \$86 per ton to cover the annual operation and maintenance expenses associated with the new Transfer Station, based on 25,000 tons per year.
+For residential waste only, it is estimated that the new Transfer Station will need to charge a minimum of \$86 per ton to cover the annual operation and maintenance expenses associated with the new Transfer Station, based on 25,000 tons per year.
 An additional \$22 per ton is required to cover the capital costs, amortized over 20 years, based on 25,000 tons per year.
 The new transfer station will need to charge a minimum of \$108 per ton to cover the annual operation and maintenance costs and the amortization of the capital costs, based on 25,000 tons per year.
 At this rate, the new Transfer Station will not be competitive with other nearby disposal facilities.
-If St. Mary's County were to expand their collection system to include commercial sector waste, the disposal tonnage is estimated to increase up to 95,000 tons per year.
-At this rate, the new Transfer Station and may be competitive in today's market.
+However, the County is already addressing the residential sector through separate hauling and disposal contracts which are funded through a residential Environmental Service Fee.
+If the County were to build a transfer station and processing facility to handle commercial waste only, it is estimated that approximately 50,000 - 70,000 tons (estimated 2/3 capture rate of the commercial sector) of solid waste/rubble material would be processed.
+At the current St. Mary's County \$65 per ton tipping fee, both the annual operating and maintenance costs of the facility estimated at \$2.731 million and capital debt service of \$572,500 per year could be offset by the commercial sector alone.
+The current contract rates both hauling and tipping fees at the King George Landfill are less than the \$65 tipping fee at the St. Andrews Landfill.
+If combined with the residential sector waste, the County disposal tonnage could increase up to 95,000 tons per year.
+At this rate, the new Transfer Station may be able to negotiate even lower disposal fees, reduce the residential environmental service fee, or begin to establish a sinking fund for future capital projects.